bcgov/FAIB_PSPL/05_site_index_conversions/readme.md

 | SWB mk,mks,un,vk | BWBS dk|

-This was suggested via conversations with either Will Will MacKenzie or Deb MacKillop.
+This was suggested via conversations with either Will MacKenzie or Deb MacKillop.
 (I will confirm)

 This gives us a table of BEC aggregates for each BEC zone and subzone.

-## Step 5: Derive Opening level site index

-The table of mean opening based site index values has all the base site index conversions applied.

-### Use BEC aggregates

-In addition, the  BEC aggregate site index values are used where there are missing values.

-## Step 6: Derive Feature id based site index

-### Replace site index from opening
-Since the MSYT process is opening based, the feature_id based site index values are overwritten where there is an opening and the opening site index values derived above are substituted.

-### Use BEC aggregates

-Apply BEC aggregate substitutions for missing values